bbauska/zombiePolitics/README.md

-adequate health care may have contributed to the deaths of some 17,000 U.S. chil­ dren over the past two decades."5 What do they have to say about a deregulated mar­ ket system with its corrupt financial institutions shipping jobs abroad, swindling people out of their homes, and gutting the manufacturing base of U.S. industry?
+adequate health care may have contributed to the deaths of some 17,000 U.S. chil­ dren over the past two decades."5 What do they have to say about a deregulated mar­ ket system with its corrupt financial institutions shipping jobs abroad, swindling people out of their homes, and gutting the manufacturing base of U.S. industry?</p>

-What do they have to say about a political system largely controlled by corporate lobbyists?
+<p>What do they have to say about a political system largely controlled by corporate
+lobbyists?
 0r insurance companies that pay employees bonuses when they main­ tain a high level of rejections f`or procedures that can save people’s lives.
 Not much.
-All they see amid this growing landscape of human suffering and despair is the specter of socialism, which amounts to any government-sponsored program designed to offer collective insurance in the face of misfortune and promote the pub­lic good.
+All they see amid this growing landscape of human suffering and despair is the specter of socialism, which amounts to any government-sponsored program designed to offer collective insurance in the face of misfortune and promote the pub­lic good.</p>

-For many conservatives and right-wing extremists, a market-driven society represents more than a tirade against "big government."
+<p>For many conservatives and right-wing extremists, a market-driven society
+represents more than a tirade against "big government."
 It constitutes a new kind of politics that privileges exchange values and quick profits over all non-commod­ ified values, resists all forms of government intervention (except when it benefits